caizoryan/vue-animated-poster-designer/README.md

 * Ability to manipulate these posters with p5

 #### Accounts/Backend
-* Create accounts to save designs, images p5
+* Create accounts to save designs, images, p5 scripts
 * Have open source design capabilities maybe?

 #### Generative